 When it comes to online shopping, the packaging really is more than just a cardboard box

-It may well be the case that you have received an order from an online shop in the last week.
-It is highly likely you may even have received a delivery the same day as you are reading this.
+It may well be the case that you have received an order from an online shop in the past week.
+Chances are, you may even have received a delivery the same day you read this.

 And you are not alone.

-Worldwide ecommerce sales increased by 13% in 2017 from the previous year.
-In the US, the largest ecommerce market, 51% of consumers now prefer to shop online, with 80% having made a purchase online in the last 30 days.
+Worldwide eCommerce sales increased by 27.6% in 2020 from the previous year.
+In the US, the largest eCommerce market, 51% of consumers now prefer to shop online, with 80% making a purchase online in the last 30 days.

-Everyone has a good laugh when there is another stories in the newspapers about how Amazon (or another large online retailer) as sent a tiny product in a comically oversized box.
+Everyone has a good laugh when there is another newspaper story about how Amazon (or another large online retailer) has sent a tiny product in a comically oversized box.

-Plus, most people have some experience of package arriving looking battered and bruised or, even worse, the product itself being damaged.
+Plus, most people have some experience of packaging arriving looking battered and bruised.
+Or even worse, when damage to the product itself occurs during transit.

-Whilst these examples are amusing and annoying in equal measure, for the vast majority of the time online orders are delivered successfully with little fuss.
-For many, and depending on the nature of the purchase, the excitement (or lack of) at receiving the order means the packaging it is sent is in largely ignored.
+Whilst these examples are amusing and annoying in equal measure, for the vast majority of the time, online orders are delivered successfully with little fuss.
+For many, though, the excitement (or lack of) at receiving their items means the packaging is largely ignored.

-This can lead to ecommerce sellers overlooking a potential opportunity however.
+This behaviour can lead to eCommerce sellers overlooking a potential opportunity, however.

-Successful, well thought out ecommerce packaging can have a huge impact on your business success.
+Successful, well-thought-out e-commerce packaging can hugely impact your business’s success.
 It can help to minimise the volume (and cost) of returns.
 It can help to foster customer loyalty.
 It can get your branding in front of more people.

 It may even end up with your packaging getting thousands of views on YouTube in an “unboxing video”.

-So whilst packaging needs to fulfil its primary tasks – getting your products to your customers safely and as cost effectively as possible – there are a number of additional benefits that can be leveraged if you know how.
+So whilst packaging needs to fulfil its primary tasks – getting your products to your customers safely and as cost-effectively as possible – there are several additional benefits your business can leverage if you know how.

-7 facts on the importance of ecommerce packaging
+Seven eye-opening stats on the importance of eCommerce packaging

-The importance of ecommerce is highlighted quite starkly in a number of facts and figures gleaned from numerous studies and research conducted over the last few years.
+The importance of eCommerce is highlighted quite starkly in several facts and figures gleaned from numerous studies and research conducted over the last few years.

-With the explosion in ecommerce, more attention has been paid to packaging by savvy online businesses, which has resulted in the following findings.
+With the explosion in eCommerce – particularly through lockdowns of 2020 and 2021 – more attention has been paid to packaging by savvy online businesses.
+This focus has resulted in the following findings.

 First impressions count

-As highlighted above, people will generally form a first impression of something or someone within 7 seconds.
+As highlighted earlier, people generally form a first impression of something or someone within 7 seconds.

-The same thing will happen with the ecommerce orders you ship to your customers.
+The same thing happens with the eCommerce orders you ship to your customers.

-Obviously, the individual will have looked at your online shop, conducted research and decided to place an order with you.
-But what is the first physical interaction they will have with your business?
+The individual has looked at your online shop, conducted research and decided to place an order with you.
+But what is the first physical interaction they have with your business?

-If a tatty, damaged box turns up, it creates a terrible first impression.
-And whilst this must be avoided at all costs, it is actually possible to focus on much more than just making sure the parcel reaches your customer in one piece.
+If a shabby, damaged box turns up, it creates a terrible first impression.
+And whilst online sellers must avoid this at all costs, it is possible to focus on much more than just ensuring the parcel reaches your customer in one piece.

 Clever branding, personalisation and more can make your customers feel valued and add to the sense of excitement.
-In fact, this is the reason that there has been a huge growth in unboxing videos on platforms such as YouTube.
+A focus on the customer experience provided by packaging is why there has been an enormous growth in unboxing videos on platforms such as YouTube.

-Ultimately, think how you would feel handing over a damaged, shoddy looking box in person to a customer that has just spent potentially hundreds of pounds with you?
+Ultimately, think how you would feel handing over a damaged, shoddy-looking box to a customer in person – someone who has potentially just spent hundreds of pounds with your business.
 Make sure that doesn’t happen.

 Packaging is (almost) equal to branding

-However, it could be argued that is a bit ingenious.
+However, there is an argument that this is a bit ingenious.

-Your ecommerce packaging should be an extension of your brand.
-It should play a key role in conveying what your business and products are about, and how they can make your customers feel.
+Your eCommerce packaging should be an extension of your brand.
+It should be a vital part of conveying what your business and products are about (and how they can make your customers feel).

 Take Apple as a good example.
-All of their products, from iPods to their high-end Mac Books, are effectively luxury, high-end products.
-And if you have ever purchased one their devices, you will know that the packaging is of equal quality, being sturdy, aesthetically pleasing and very tactile.
+Their products, from AirPods to their high-end Mac Books, are luxury, high-end products.
+And if you have ever purchased one of their devices, you know that the packaging is of equal quality – sturdy, aesthetically pleasing and tactile.

 In effect, it matches their brand values, proposition and position within the market.

-Following on from the above, it shouldn’t be a revelation that online businesses that spend due time on their packaging see up to 30% higher interest from consumers.
+Considering the previous facts, it shouldn’t be a revelation that online businesses that spend due time on their packaging see up to 30% higher interest from consumers.

-This could, in fact, be for any number of reasons.
+This improvement in customer engagement could be for any number of reasons.

-Even beyond that, successful packaging, and particularly that which has the wow factor, will likely benefit your business through the oldest and arguably most effective form of marketing – word of mouth.
+Even beyond that, successful packaging (particularly with the wow factor) is likely to benefit your business through the oldest and arguably most effective form of marketing – word of mouth.

-A customer that receives a striking package is much more likely to tell their friends and family, and may even retain the pack (with your branding on) for much longer or even indefinitely.
+Customers who receive a visually appealing package are likelier to tell their friends and family.
+Some customers may even retain the pack (with your branding on) for much longer or indefinitely.

-Cardboard boxes are often seen as one of the most boring and / or simple products that we use on a day to day basis (just try starting a conversation at the gym or pub about them to see exactly just how boring!).
+The view of Cardboard boxes is that they are one of the most boring and simple products used by individuals on a daily basis (just try starting a conversation at the gym or pub about them to see exactly how boring they are!).

-This represents both a challenge and an opportunity.
+This perception represents both a challenge and an opportunity.

-If your competitors are simply using standard, brown, unbranded boxes with no striking features whatsoever, then you immediately have a point of difference from them and can use this to position yourself where you wish in the market (e.g. the luxury, a premium option perhaps, or maybe the eco-friendly option).
+Suppose your competitors are simply using standard, brown, unbranded boxes with no striking features whatsoever.
+In that case, you immediately have a point of difference from them and can use this to position yourself where you wish in the market (e.g. the luxury, premium option perhaps, or maybe the eco-friendly choice).

-It may even be worth placing some orders with your competition just to see what they are doing – so that you can better it!
+It may even be worth placing some orders with your competition to see what they are doing – so you can better it!

 Make sure your business isn’t the one that blends into the crowd or is eclipsed by your nearest rivals.